jeffw16/JWTAuth/README.md

 wfLoadExtension( 'JWTAuth' );
 $wgJWTAuthAlgorithm = ''; // can be: HS256, RS256, EdDSA
 $wgJWTAuthKey = ''; // Depends on which algorithm you are using
+$wgJWTGroupMapping = [
+  // one group can map to multiple MediaWiki groups...
+  'customgroup1' => [
+    'sysop', 'bureaucrat'
+  ],
+  // ...or just one MediaWiki group.
+  'customgroup2' => 'sysop'
+];
 ```

 If you need to debug the JWT being sent, turn on debugging by adding `$wgJWTAuthDebugMode = true;` to your LocalSettings.php.